frankoldfield/sortica/index.markdown

 ---
 layout: single
-title: "Algorithmic Inventory Sorter"
+title: "Sortica - Algorithmic Inventory Sorter"
 ---

 <p style="font-size:1.2em;">Experience sorting and organizing items in a virtual workshop while learning the logic behind fundamental data structures!</p>

 <!-- Breve descripción -->
 <p>
-Algorithmic Inventory Sorter is an educational serious game that places you in a virtual workshop.
-Your task is to manage items arriving on a conveyor belt, processing them according to rules that demonstrate real computer science concepts like <strong>Stacks (LIFO)</strong> and <strong>Queues (FIFO)</strong>.
-Through puzzle-based interaction, abstract programming concepts become tangible and engaging.
+The proposed serious game, titled "Algorithmic Inventory Sorter," places the user in a virtual workshop where they are tasked with managing items arriving on a conveyor belt.
+The core mechanic involves interacting with a virtual machine to process these items according to specific rules that mirror the logic of fundamental data structures.
 </p>

 <!-- Escenas A-Frame -->